-In some cases, many credit unions fail to realize that if you forget to put in your letter of intent, you are NOT guaranteed the same pricing from the previous contract.
-In other words, you might have negotiated a great five-year agreement originally (with many discounts) but if you do NOT send in that letter of intent after those initial five years, in some cases, you can wave goodbye to those discounts.
+In some cases, many credit unions fail to realize that if you forget to put in your letter of intent, you are not guaranteed the same pricing from the previous contract.
+In other words, you might have negotiated a great five-year agreement originally (with many discounts) but if you do not send in that letter of intent after those initial five years, in some cases, you can wave goodbye to those discounts.
 Without knowing it, you will now be regulated to the standard “base” pricing with an auto-renewal.

 If you do not exercise your option to renew in time, you not only might lose those discounts, but you lose any sort of negotiating advantage.